smallDazza/T1A2_Portfolio/README.md

 # **Purpose Of The 'Darren Small Portfolio' Website**
 The purpose of my portfolio website is to provide information about my personality, amibitions, skills and experience to prospective employers looking to employ a full stack web developer.
 Its layout, structure and design is to present my knowledge and skills in a direct environment of what they can expect I can deliver, should they decide to offer me employment.
-Also to give prospective employers the confidence of the professionalism I would be bringinmg to their companies.
+Also to give prospective employers the confidence of the professionalism I would be bringing to their companies.

 ## An Overview Of The Darren Small Portfolio Website. ##
 My Portfolio website consists of a total of 5 pages.
-These are a home page, my story page, experience page, Interests page and a contact me page.
+These are: a 'home' page, 'my story' page, 'experience' page, 'interests' page and a 'contact me' page.
 The features of each of these pages are:
 - **Home Page**
     - Main landing page with the title of this website and a picture of myself.
 - **My Story Page**
     - This page explains who I am , my personality and professonal attributes I have.
-    - Also has a section describing my future ambitions both personally and to how to be involved in the progamming / development industry.
+    - Has a section describing my future ambitions both personally and career focused to be involved in the progamming / development industry.
-    - With examples of blog pages I have followed to help in my education in the industry and help in solving issues I have encountered.
+    - Examples of blog pages I have followed to help in my education in the industry and help in solving issues I have encountered.
-    - Also can view an example of a blog page I have created combining both my love of programming and traveling:
+    - Also can view an example of a blog page I have created combining both my love of programming and travelling:
         - Small Travellers Blog.
 - **Experience Page**
     - This page is designed to display my work experience over the last 15 years and how I have grown and achieved the current position I am currently employed in.
     - Employers can download my resume from this page.
 - **Interests Page**
-    - This is a page to explain my other interests in life away from work and how it reflects on my personality.
+    - This is a page to explain my career and other interests in life away from work and how it reflects on my personality.
 - **Contact Me Page**
-    - This has all my contact details and links to follow me or contact me when required.
+    - This has all my contact details, links to social media for contacting me.

 ## Navigation Of The Darren Small Portfolio Website. ##
 The first main landing page is the home page.
 On this page and every other page is a navigation bar which has links to the 4 pages of home, my story, experience and interests.
 Users can select the link of the desired page they want to view, which will open it in a new web browser tab.